 Use Leftover Roasted Chicken to Make Stock

 And if you have the time and desire, use the bones from the chicken to make stock.
-It’s super easy to make and 100 times better than a bouillon cube could ever aspire to be.
+It’s super easy and so much better than a bouillon cube could ever aspire to be.
 You’ll only have to chop up a few more veggies, toss in the leftover bones from roasting the chicken, and some water and an hour later you have a rich stock.
+A rotisserie chicken can serve double duty aking stock too.

 This is a total comfort meal, so slide into something comfy and cozy up to a big bowl of this amazing Roasted Chicken and Dumplings.